Indictment: Cop repeatedly punched man, tried to cover it up

 CAMDEN, N.J.
-(AP) — A southern New Jersey police officer stands accused of repeatedly punching a man in the head and then falsifying a report to cover it up.
+(AP) — Prosecutors say a New Jersey police officer repeatedly punched a man in the head and then falsified a report to cover it up.

 Nicholas Romantino, an Egg Harbor Township resident who serves on the Camden County force, was indicted by a federal grand jury on charges of violating the man’s civil rights and falsifying records.
 The indictment was unsealed Friday, the same day Romantino was due to make his initial court appearance.